weixian-zhang/FoodTruckJunkie/README.md

 ## Project Description

-This project aims to search for food truck coordinates (latitude, longitude) within a user-defined proximity in miles,
+The Web App aims to search for food truck coordinates (latitude, longitude) within a user-defined proximity in miles,
-by using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) on every food truck coordinates against user-defined coordinates.
+by using the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) on every food truck coordinates measured against user-defined coordinates entered in Frontend.
-Properties of this Web App includes:
-*  source of food truck dataset comes from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
-*  A food truck is displayed on map only when their permit status is "APPROVED"

-This Web App is fully hosted on Azure and consist of major components including
+Web App is fully hosted on Azure and consist of major components including
 * a SPA-based Frontend developed using React
-* Web API also known as ApiServer is an ASP.NET Core b\Backend that supports food truck search feature made by Frontend,
+* Web API also known as ApiServer is an ASP.NET Core Backend that supports food truck search feature made by React Frontend.
-  and potentially also support future clients like desktop app, mobile apps and CLIs.
+  In future ApiServer potentially adopts Backend-For-Frontend architectural pattern to support additional client types like Desktop App, mobile App and CLIs.
 * Azure Database for MySQL as the main relational DB
+* other properties includes:
+*  source of food truck dataset comes from [Mobile Food Facility Permit](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat/data)
+*  A food truck is plotted on GoogleMap only when their permit status is "APPROVED"

 #### Development Challenges
 * A challenge with MySQL LIMIT clause is that LIMIT cannot be used with a variable for e.g LIMIT @numberOfResult as this syntax is considered invalid.